 Another area of her scholarship interest focuses on ethnographic research, a qualitative research process centered around the study of everyday life and practice with the aim of producing cultural interpretation.
 Her goal is to provide writing and research opportunities for current and future students who share her passions to the extent that they engage in ethnography and field working opportunities as a regular, more natural phenomenon -- so that they become experts at making the "familiar strange and the strange familiar," as stated by the late anthropologist Clifford Geertz.

-For the past sixteen years, she has taught technical writing with a focus on proposal and report writing.
+For the past eighteen years, she has taught technical writing with a focus on teaching students how to create correct and thorough instructions, engage in and read data produced by user experiences, proposal writing, and report writing.
 Prior to that, Professor Logan taught English composition courses, business English, oral communication, research writing, and more.
-She has served in positions as an instructional designer, editor, textbook reviewer, human resources professional and news assistant for a major news outlet.
+She has served in positions as an instructional designer, editor, writer, textbook reviewer, human resources professional and news assistant for a major news outlet.

-She is a member of several professional organizations, including the Association of Teachers of Technical Writing (ATTW), the National Council of Teachers of English (NCTE), the Conference on College Composition and Communication (CCCC), the Two-Year College English Association (TYCA), the Two-Year College English Association SE (TYCA-SE), the Association for Supervision and Curriculum Development (ASCD), and the National Writing Project.
+She is a member of several professional organizations, including the Society for Technical Communication, Association of Teachers of Technical Writing (ATTW), the Online Learning Consortium, the National Council of Teachers of English (NCTE), the Conference on College Composition and Communication (CCCC), the Two-Year College English Association (TYCA), the Two-Year College English Association SE (TYCA-SE), the Association for Supervision and Curriculum Development (ASCD), and the National Writing Project.

 When not engaging with IDT tools, research and readings, she can be found reading poetry or historical records of courageous men and women.
-Other times you might catch her tending to her home garden, traveling or playing with her grandchildren Malia and Michael, her granddog Kacey (Queen of Canines), or her snooty grandcat Gracie while sipping on a cool Arnold Palmer.
+Other times you might catch her tending to her home garden, traveling or playing with her grandchildren Malia and Michael, her granddogs Kacey (Queen of Canines), Kylo Ren (Prince of Hound Kingdom), or her sweet daughter dog Lexi Rose (Baby Beauty of the Pack) while sipping on a smooth cup of tea.